bhowe/amazonsmtp/README.md

 # amazonsmtp
-Script that connects to amazon perfectly.
+Script that connects to amazon ses